Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Florida has combined with its opponents to score more than 59 points only twice this season.
+- Florida and its opponents have scored at least 59.5 points just two times this season.

-- LSU and its opponents have combined to score more than 59 points in three of six games this season.
+- The two teams combine to average 62.9 points per game, 3.4 more than the over/under in this contest.

-- Saturday's over/under is 3.9 points lower than the two team's combined 62.9 points per game average.

-- The 42.7 combined points per game that these two squads have allowed this season are 16.3 fewer than the 59 total in this contest.
+- These two squads combine to allow 42.7 points per game, 16.8 fewer than this contest's over/under.

-- The average total in Gators games this season is 58.6, 0.4 points fewer than Saturday's over/under of 59 .
+- Gators games have an average total of 58.6 points this season, 0.9 fewer than Saturday's over/under.

-- The 59.6 PPG average total in Tigers games this season is 0.6 points more than this game's over/under.

 Florida Stats and Trends

-- When Florida puts up more than 26.2 points, it is 3-2 against the spread and 4-1 overall.
+- Florida is 3-2 against the spread and 4-1 overall in games when it scores more than 26.2 points.

-- When Florida churns out more than 385.0 yards, the team is 3-2 against the spread and 4-1 overall.
+- Florida is 3-2 against the spread and 4-1 overall when the team picks up more than 385.0 yards.

-- The Gators have turned the ball over nine times this season, three more turnovers than the Tigers have forced (6).
+- This year, the Gators have turned the ball over nine times, three more than the Tigers' takeaways (6).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.